-Wilderness Skills and Survival (Year-round, school yard option) (For grades 4-8)
+Wilderness Skills and Survival (September-May, school yard option) (For grades 4-8)

 The Northern Sierra can be a harsh landscape with temperature extremes, dynamic weather and rugged terrain that test the survival skills of its inhabitants.
 This class introduces students to the fundamentals of outdoor survival, including: navigation, staying warm, getting found and outdoor leadership.
 Through activities and discussions, students will be more prepared to tackle their outdoor adventures safely and competently.
 In the winter, this program is completed on snowshoes.

-Plants and Animals of the Tahoe Basin (Year-round, classroom option) (Grades 2-6)
+Plants and Animals of the Tahoe Basin (September-May, classroom option) (Grades 2-6)

 Tahoe Rim Trail Time Machine (May – October, on-trail only) (Grades 4-8)